 This article corresponds, in content, to Article 29 of the CIV Uniform Rules 1980, its wording having been simplified.
 Whereas Articles 27 and 28 essentially concern bodily injury, Article 29 primarily concerns moral injury, particularly pretium doloris.
-As in the case of Article 29 of the CIV Uniform Rules 1980, which uses the wide-ranging term "other injuries" but also mentions these injuries by way of example, the new text also uses the term "other bodily harm".
+While Article 29 of CIV 1980 used the wide-ranging term "other injuries", and mentioned these injuries by way of example (mental or physical pain and suffering), Article 29 of CIV 1999 uses the term "other bodily harm".